 Check out my guide below on creating titles that attract clicks:

-The second benefit to optimizing your YouTube video titles is that they play a huge role in the SEO of your videos and channel.
+The second benefit to optimizing your YouTube video titles is that they play a huge role both in indinvidual video SEO and overall YouTube channel SEO.

 These should be keyword-rich, consistent, trend-friendly and by taking the 10 steps in my guide you’ll be able to do this across all of your videos.
 This will boost your search rankings and appearances in Suggested Videos.

-You can work tirelessly to get your videos to appear higher in search results and be serves as a Suggested Video but if your thumbnail isn?t easy on the eye then no-one will click on it.
+You can work tirelessly to get your videos to appear higher in search results and be served as a Suggested Video but if your thumbnail isn’t easy on the eye then no-one will click on it.

 This one is nice and simple to implement and can pay off with great improvement in ranking and views:

-In all honesty this is probably the lowest priority of all of my optimization suggestions but if you have an opportunity to convert just a few extra browsers into subscribers (and then into paying customers) it?s definitely worth making time for.
+In all honesty this is probably the lowest priority of all of my optimization suggestions.
+If you have an opportunity to convert just a few extra browsers into subscribers (and then into paying customers) it’s definitely worth making time for though.

-You should be spending just as much time optimizing your content for YouTube as you do creating videos, if not more.
+You should be spending just as much time optimizing your content for YouTube and video SEO as you do creating videos, if not more.
 After all, what point is Epic content if no one is watching it?

 Don’t just take my word for it when it comes to these strategies.
 Implement them and track them in your analytics, paying close attention to your traffic sources, Search and Suggested specifically.